home-assistant/home-assistant.io/source/_integrations/amazon_polly.markdown

 ---
-title: "Amazon Polly"
+title: Amazon Polly
-description: "Instructions on how to setup Amazon Polly with Home Assistant."
+description: Instructions on how to setup Amazon Polly with Home Assistant.
 logo: polly.png
 ha_category:
   - Text-to-speech